-NOTE: For component locations, see section 6.j., in the Maintenance Section for Generator Configuration Diagrams.

-- 1. Verify that the air compressor is functioning properly. - 2.
+- NOTE: For component locations, see section 5K in the Maintenance Section for Generator Configuration Diagrams. - 1.
+Verify that the air compressor is functioning properly. - 2.
 Verify that the automatic drain on the compressor is functioning properly. - 3.
 Verify the air maintenance devices (AMDs) have been set to the system operating or "high end" breathing pressure. - a.
-Ensure AMD is calibrated to operate with nitrogen generator pressures using the Air Maintenance Device Pressure Adjustment Procedure (section 6.e.) in the Maintenance Section of this manual. - 4.
+Ensure AMD is calibrated to operate with nitrogen generator pressures using the Air Maintenance Device Pressure Adjustment Procedure (section 5F) in the Maintenance Section of this manual. - 4.
 Important: Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) psig below the AMD set pressure/sprinkler system supervisory gas operating pressure. - 5.
 Important: Verify the nitrogen generator turn-on pressure is 3-5 psig (.2-.3 bar) psig above the sprinkler system low air alarm set pressure. - 6.
-Verify the nitrogen generator is in the nitrogen generation mode with the air inlet isolation ball valve and the nitrogen outlet isolation ball valve in the open position; and the air bypass isolation ball valve in the closed position.
+Verify the nitrogen generator is in the Nitrogen Generation mode (Bypass NOT Enabled).